google/WebFundamentals/src/site/tools/test/cloud.markdown

 across browsers/devices,
 you’ll need a test runner that can run your test suite on these platforms.
 Some options for this include Testacular, Yeti and Thrill.

-## Simulator testing

-If you want to simulate iOS you will want to install XCode from the App Store.

 {% include modules/nextarticle.liquid %}